 The SMRG meets regularly for informal lunchtime discussions, but also organises interdisciplinary work-shops and conferences drawing on its diverse membership.
 Over the last five years, these have resulted in a series of conferences and workshops as well as the aforementioned publications.

-Annie SutherlandRosemary Woolf Fellow & Tutor in Old and Middle English; Associate Professor of English
+Annie SutherlandRosemary Woolf Fellow & Tutor in Old and Middle English; Professor of Medieval Literature

 At Somerville, I teach Old English to first-year students and Middle English to the second years.